KristiGourlay/Insight/README.md

 # Targets

 Now that I had dates, courtesy of my Selenium scraper, I was able to start thinking of how to bin publication dates into time periods.
-When I first started my project, I decided to go with time periods of Literature generally accepted in the Literary field:

-                          Industry Consensus:
-                          Before 1670: Renaissance
-                          1670-1830: Enlightenment
-                          1830-1870: Romantic Period
-                          1870-1920: Victorian
-                          1920-1945: Modernism
-                          1945-present: Contemporary

-I quickly realized that it was possible to optimize my targets, by letting the data speak for itself.
-I created an optimization function (with a Logisitic regression or RandomForest model using countvectorizer or tfidf vectors) that looped through possible binning dates and vectorizing/modeling and found that there was a better set of targets:
+When I first started my project, I decided to go with time periods of Literature generally accepted in the Literary field: Renaissance, Enlightenment, Romantic, Victorian, Modern, and Contemporary.
+This is because, an integral part of my project was the desire to find commonalities in vocabulary and style, in certain time periods.
+However, while there is a consensus concerning these timeperiods, the exact dates tend to fluctuate by 10-30 years on either side.
+This is because certain styles, for example Literary Realism (think George Elliot) or the Transcendental Movement (think Louise May Alcott) span two time periods (Romantic and Victorian).
+Instead of blindly choosing targets, I quickly realized that it was possible to optimize my targets, by letting the data speak for itself.
+I created an optimization function (with a Logisitic regression or RandomForest model using countvectorizer or tfidf vectors) that looped through possible binning dates and vectorizing/modeling and found the most accurate targets, that were most reflective of the data:

                           Optimized Dates (Number of excerpts):
                           Before 1670 (149)